Canny the Robot

 Tags: code, prototyping, design, interfaces

-Try out the Multitouch Chorded Keyboard demo from a touchscreen device.
+Multitouch Chorded Keyboard demo from a touchscreen device.

 Download the javascript source code.